Indochina Time (ICT) · UTC+7 · No Daylight Saving Time

 Vietnam uses ICT (UTC+7) year-round.
 Hanoi is the capital and largest city.

 When traveling to Vietnam, expect significant jet lag if coming from Europe or the Americas.
-Allow 1-2 days to adjust to the time difference.
-Most Vietnam hotels will have alarm clocks, but setting your phone to local time immediately upon arrival helps.
+Allow 1–2 days to adjust.
+Set your phone to local time immediately upon arrival.
 The primary language is Vietnamese.
-Business meetings often start punctually, so account for traffic when planning.
+Business meetings often start punctually.

 Vietnam uses a single time zone (ICT (UTC+7)).
 This makes it relatively straightforward to coordinate times across the country.